 However, if a provider has offered OS-HELP to a student whom it determines will not meet the provisions for eligibility and has not yet paid the OS-HELP amount to the student, the provider must withdraw the offer of OS-HELP [OS-HELP Guidelines chapter 3].

 If a student who has accessed OS-HELP seeks to continue their study overseas, it will be up to the Australian provider to determine whether the student will be allowed to complete further study in their course overseas.

 32.5 - OS-HELP and New Zealand SCV holders

-An eligible New Zealand SCV holder may access OS-HELP if they are resident in Australia at the time they apply for OS-HELP and meet all other eligibility requirements.
+An eligible New Zealand SCV holder may access OS-HELP if they meet all the eligibility requirements for OS-HELP.
 An eligible SCV holder will be paid their OS-HELP loan amount before they leave Australia.
-Once the student has been deemed eligible by their provider and has been paid their OS-HELP loan amount while in Australia, the student cannot subsequently be assessed as ineligible as a result of their SCV ceasing once they leave Australia.
+Once the student has been deemed eligible by their provider and has been paid their OS-HELP loan amount while in Australia, the student cannot subsequently be assessed as ineligible because of their SCV ceasing once they leave Australia.

-Please note that if a student wishes to apply for a second OS-HELP loan, they must be resident in Australia at the time of application, as they cannot hold an SCV while overseas.
+Please note that if a student wishes to apply for an OS-HELP loan, they must be resident in Australia at the time of application, as they cannot hold an SCV while they are overseas.

 Note: continuing New Zealand CSP students who are eligible and wish to access an OS-HELP loan, will be required to complete both an OS-HELP debt confirmation form and an OS-HELP addendum, if they have not completed a HECS-HELP addendum.